skoussou/JBossAutomationPlayground/monitoring/pam-with-prometheus/Readme.md

 * Import Evaluation_Process Business Project in BC
   * Import Examples --> Evaluations
-  * Update 'evaluations' Business Process all tasks to have as GROUP 'kie-server'
+  * Update 'evaluations' Business Process all tasks to have as GROUP 'kie-server' and remove all other possible ownership (eg. ActorId or group)
   * deploy on KIE Server
 * Ensure the following property is configured (dependent on environment)